mobihack/bulma-customizer/README.md

 ## Branches

 There are currently three branches for this project.
- - master - Here our main source code is present.
+ - master - Here the main source code is present.
  - gh-pages - Here the `production` files that was compiled is present.
  - bs-customize - This branch is used as a merge branch only for upstream pull request.

 ## Contributing

-You're more than welcome to contribute to our project :heart:
+You're more than welcome to contribute to the project :heart:

 To contribute: